Prag8855/aab/content/glossary/Scheinselbstständigkeit.md

     guides/ksk-kuenstlersozialkasse.md
 ---

-Some employers hire "freelancers", but treat them like employees.
-This is called fake self-employment or pseudo self-employment (*Scheinselbstständigkeit*).
+Some employers hire employees, but treat them like freelancers to avoid paying social benefits.
+This is called fake self-employment or pseudo self-employment (*Scheinselbstständigkeit*), and it's illegal.

 Generally, you are not self-employed if...[^0]